 The Anti-Tribalism Movement

-COVID-19 AND WOMEN IN UK HORN OF AFRICA COMMUNITIES
+COVID-19 AND WOMEN

+IN UK HORN OF AFRICA COMMUNITIES

 February 2021

-'Across every sphere, from health to the economy, security to social protection, the impacts of COVID-19 are exacerbated for women and girls simply by virtue of their sex.'
 Our research indicates that in the UK's Horn of Africa (HoA) communities, COVID-19 is affecting women more significantly than it is affecting men.
 Our briefing aims to support key institutions to understand this gender disadvantage, and to propose effective policy solutions to address it.

-I. GENDER AND COVID-19 In the year since COVID-19 emerged, it has in some way impacted almost everyone across the world.
-However, it has become clear that those who started the pandemic with a disadvantage in terms of health, poverty, disability, ethnicity, or gender are suffering its impacts disproportionately.[11,[2]As Nazroo et al say, 'COVID- 19 related inequalities are caused by processes of marginalisation and oppression, which before the pandemic had led to well-documented social and health inequalities, inequalities that have been exacerbated during the coronavirus pandemic.'
-Black, Asian and Minority Ethnic (BAME) communities in the UK have the highest prepandemic poverty rates,[3] are most likely to live in deprived neighbourhoods,[4] suffer pervasive structural racism and discrimination,[5] and suffer greatly with co-morbidities.[6]
-Unsurprisingly therefore, this group appears to be disproportionately affected by COVID-19.[7]
-BAME women are particularly vulnerable[8] as in addition to the 'ethnic penalty', they also face gender inequalities that are experienced by women in all communities in the UK.[9]
+I. GENDER AND COVID-19

+In the year since COVID-19 emerged, it has in some way impacted almost everyone across the world.
+However, it has become clear that those who started the pandemic with a disadvantage in terms of health, poverty, disability, ethnicity, or gender are suffering its impacts disproportionately.
+As Nazroo et al say, 'COVID- 19 related inequalities are caused by processes of marginalisation and oppression, which before the pandemic had led to well-documented social and health inequalities, inequalities that have been exacerbated during the coronavirus pandemic.'

+Black, Asian and Minority Ethnic (BAME) communities in the UK have the highest prepandemic poverty rates, are most likely to live in deprived neighbourhoods, suffer pervasive structural racism and discrimination, sand suffer greatly with co-morbidities.
+Unsurprisingly therefore, this group appears to be disproportionately affected by COVID-19.
+BAME women are particularly vulnerable so in addition to the 'ethnic penalty', they also face gender inequalities that are experienced by women in all communities in the UK.

 Women in the UK are disproportionately represented in frontline care roles.
-They face high exposure to the virus, [10] are more likely than men to lose work due to the pandemic,[11] and bear the disproportionate burden of housework[12] and maintaining children's education and well-being.[13]
-The impact of the pandemic on BAME women appears to be more pronounced than on non-BAME women.
-A recent poll shows that while a third of working mothers reported losing work during the pandemic, this figure rose to 44% for BAME mothers.[14]
-While 12.7% of white women reported having recently lost government support, this was true for 42.5% of BAME women.
-Compounding such[16] stresses is the fact that BAME people are more likely to contract and die from COVID-19, a fact which the UK Office of National Statistics attributes less to pre-existing health conditions and more to 'demographic, geographical and socioeconomic factors.'
-[16] While acknowledging current constraints on the UK government and other agencies, we argue that meaningful policy responses must start from understanding specific community needs and requirements.
+They face high exposure to the virus, [10] are more likely than men to lose work due to the pandemic, [11] and bear the disproportionate burden of housework [12] and maintaining children's education and well-being.
+[13] The impact of the pandemic on BAME women appears to be more pronounced than on non-BAME women.
+A recent poll shows that while a third of working mothers reported losing work during the pandemic, this figure rose to 44% for BAME mothers.
+[14] While 12.7% of white women reported having recently lost government support, this was true for 42.5% of BAME women.
+Compounding such stresses is the fact that BAME people are more likely to contract and die from COVID-19, a fact which the UK Office of National Statistics attributes less to pre-existing health conditions and more to 'demographic, geographical and socioeconomic factors.'
+[16]

+While acknowledging current constraints on the UK government and other agencies, we argue that meaningful policy responses must start from understanding specific community needs and requirements.
 ATM's April 2020 paper 'COVID-19 in the Somali Community' explores how the pandemic is affecting the Somali community as a whole.
 Here, we ask more specifically whether COVID-19 is affecting women from Horn of Africa (HoA) communities differently than men, and what action is needed to address the gendered impact of the pandemic.

 Our data comes from:

-- An online survey with 30 voluntary sector organisations across the UK who between them support about 30,000 men and women from Horn of Africa (HoA) communities each year. - Interviews with 6 community organisations. - Women and families from HoA communities. - ATM's knowledge of the community built up over a decade, and insights gained in administering the COVID-19 BAME Resilience Grants to over 30 BAME organisations.[17]
-'When schools closed, I had to look after the kids so I gave up my job.'
+- An online survey with 30 voluntary sector organisations across the UK who between them support about 30,000 men and women from Horn of Africa (HoA) communities each year. - Interviews with 6 community organisations. - Women and families from HoA communities. - ATM's knowledge of the community built up over a decade, and insights gained in administering the COVID-19 BAME Resilience Grants to over 30 BAME organisations.
+[17]